-Some homeowners use shrubs to form a line of bushes around the perimeter of their property whilst others use layers of plants over a stretch almost impossible to walk through.
-For example, one row of bushes closest to the interior would then be bordered with flowers, rock gardens and other types of greenery over a span of several metres.
+Some homeowners use shrubs to form a line of bushes around the perimeter of their property while others use layers of plants over a stretch almost impossible to walk through.
+For example, one row of bushes closest to the interior would then be bordered with flowers, rock gardens, and other greenery throughout several meters.

-No matter how you plan it, this type of privacy fence can take a very long time to create and is not of much use to someone looking for immediate privacy from those peering in.
+No matter how you plan it, this type of privacy fence can take a very long time to create and is not helpful to someone looking for immediate privacy from those peering in.

-While you could always purchase plants that have matured more at nurseries, those would be a bit expensive if you were lining any great distance around the property.
+While you could always purchase plants that have matured more at nurseries, those would be expensive if you were lining any great distance around the property.